Vault Messaging

 Why It Matters

-Most messaging tools protect content but expose relationships.
-Vault Messaging is built to reduce those relationship graphs by default.
-By making addresses disposable, policy-driven, and compartmentalized, you can communicate with the few people who matter without building a map of everyone you know.
+Most messaging tools protect content but not anonymity, exposing relationships.
+Vault Messaging is built to eliminate those relationship graphs by default.
+By making addresses disposable, policy‑driven, and compartmentalized, you can move messages and files between Safes without building a map of real-world relationships.

 Tiering Summary